cs1302uga/cs1302-ce14/README.md

    then revisit either your `fill` implementation or the test code you included in your `main` method. **Be sure that everything compiles and runs as expected before continuing.**

+1. Make sure that all of the code you wrote passes `checkstyle`.

 1. Now that everything on this branch compiles, ensure that all changes in the current branch have been staged and committed.
 After that, checkout the `master` branch using the following command: